Adeline-Lacroix/Adeline-Lacroix.github.io/_publications/2024-01-25-Sex-modulation-of-fces-prediction-error-in-the-autistic-brain.md

 title: "Sex modulation of faces prediction error in the autistic brain"
 collection: publications
 permalink: /publication/2024-01-25-Sex-modulation-of-fces-prediction-error-in-the-autistic-brain
 excerpt: 'This study examines neurophysiological sex differences in autism, focusing on early stages of face processing.
 Using an event-related potentials (ERP) paradigm, the research reveals that autistic females show a distinct neurophysiological profile, positioned between autistic males and non-autistic females.
-These findings suggest that autistic females may have different neural processing patterns, potentially contributing to underdiagnosis.
-The study calls for further exploration of sex-specific compensatory mechanisms and the concept of camouflaging in autism.'
+These findings suggest that autistic females may have different neural processing patterns and calls for further exploration of sex-specific compensatory mechanisms in autism.'
 date: 2024/01/25
 venue: 'Communications Biology'
 paperurl: 'https://www.nature.com/articles/s42003-024-05807-4'